 The design capitalizes on both the fast-paced, active edge along Junipero Serra and the more intimate setting on the opposite side of the site, where deep-set balconies soften the boundary between the residents of the building and an idyllic park.
 The smooth glass acts as a foil against the prickly high-rise, which itself seeks to make a connection to the urban environment further afield while continuing the playful sophistication that defines the character of Block 20.
-The design, in keeping with the plans for Parkmerced’s development, is aspirational; the bright palette and gleaming surfaces drawing viewers to it.
+The design, in keeping with the plans for Parkmerced’s development, is aspirational; the bright palette and gleaming surfaces draws viewers to it.
 The building itself consists of 299 residential units spread across a 17-story tower — rising 145 feet above grade — and an 8-story midrise.